ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 ### Virtual Calls

-Virtual calls are generally considered to be a form of micro-optimization.
-In the context of modern hardware, for most business applications (excluding some categories like library/framework authors), unless there is a specific need, excessive concern about call performance is often unnecessary.

-This program evaluates the energy consumption of virtual calls using two different scenarios:
+The program evaluates the energy consumption of virtual calls using two different scenarios:
 - one with 2 target implementations (also known as bimorphic)
 - and another with 24 different target implementations.